Crystal-SDS/Crystal-Filter-Middleware/README.md

                 # Filter code for GET requests should be placed here
                 # ...
             elif isinstance(req_resp, Response):
+                # ...
+                # Filter code for GET responses should be placed here (the response includes the object data in this phase)
-                # GET response
+                # ...
         elif method == 'put':
             if isinstance(req_resp, Request):
+                # ...
+                # Filter code for PUT requests should be placed here (the request includes the object data in this phase)
-                # PUT request
+                # ...
             elif isinstance(req_resp, Response):
+                # ...
-                # PUT response
+                # Filter code for PUT responses should be placed here
+                # ...

         return crystal_iter
 ```

-The `execute()` method is called by the middleware at all life-cycle stages of the request/response:
+The `execute()` method is called by the middleware at all life-cycle stages of the request/response.
+The `req_resp` parameter can be the swift.common.swob.Request or swift.common.swob.Response depending on the life-cycle phase the method is called.

-Filter classes must be registered through [Crystal controller API](https://github.com/Crystal-SDS/controller/).
-A convenient [web dashboard](https://github.com/iostackproject/SDS-dashboard) is also available to simplify these API calls.
+Upon registering the filter through Crystal controller, you can specify which server and life-cycle phase the filter will be called at, depending on the type of required computation or data-manipulation.
+For example, a caching filter should be executed at proxy servers, intercepting both the PUT and GET requests before reaching the object server (at request phase).

+The `crystal_iter` parameter is an iterator of the data stream to be processed.

+The `request_data` parameter is a dictionary that contains the following keys:

+- `'app'`: `'proxy-server'` or `'object-server'`
+- `'api_version'`: the Swift API version
+- `'account'`: the tenant name
+- `'container'`: the container name
+- `'object'`: the object name
+- `'method'`: `'put'` or `'get'`

 ## Support